project-evolve-listserve/home/_questions/like.md

 <p>Diversity of people
 Variety and randomness of topic/ideas/information</p>-----
 <p>I like the idea of communicating with a large group of people. </p>-----
+<p>Easier than reading a new book every day.
+Still getting some fresh perspective.
+Pushed not pulled</p>-----
+<p>Love the excitement of getting a cool tidbit from someone in the world.
+The randomness definitely adds to this.
+I love when I hear from someone that's very different from me or someone tells me something actually interesting that I might not run into otherwise</p>-----
+<p>I like good posts that share an interesting story or view or are just well written.
+I also like the interactive projects.</p>-----
+<p>Communicating through writing is a very natural tendency for me, so I appreciate having the opportunity to connect with members of the world that are communicating through my favourite medium.
+I like how it gives each person the opportunity for self-reflection and to consider their value in the context of a 25,000 member audience.
+It is really neat and profound to be given a voice and be assured you will be heard.</p>-----
+<p>Never know what you're going to get. </p>-----
+<p>The little stories some people share is what comes to mind.
+Looking back at some of the emails that I've archived, the 2 common themes I find are: emails from people with whom I can relate and emails from people whose lifes/choices/attitudes I wish I had.
+Oh, and there're lots of life advice in there :)</p>-----
+<p>Thoughts expressed in paragraphs, honesty</p>-----